69. An Apology for Raymond Sebond

 It seems to me that Montaigne’s arguments about Pyrrhonism do not point towards disbelief in creation, but rather a disdain for the rationality that Protestants of the time used to argue for a personal interpretation of scripture.
 But not only must I fall back on Montaigne’s credo “what do I know?” in this case, I’m not entirely sure that he knew what he was getting at, theologically speaking.

-It’s by far Montaigne’s longest essay, and it’s exhausting.
+It’s by far Montaigne’s longest essay, and it’s in places exhausting.
 Montaigne biographer Phillipe Desan says reading this essay is akin to being lost in a maze, and I agree with him.
 But with some care and attention, a reader will eventually see that the Sebond essay is essential to Montaigne’s full project and the one place where he takes a clear (and also highly rambling) case for skepticism.

 There are so many threads to follow in this essay that it’s impossible to encapsulate them all in one place.
 He goes on for a long stretch making a case that human reason isn’t unique, that others in the animal kingdom have features of our reason that serve their survival instincts.
 He spends many pages mocking philosophers and philosophies of all stripes.
 He makes a powerful case for using debate as the template of all discourse.
 And then he closes in a striking way, making a closing argument that nothing about human beings can be believed because we have no essential being.